 You should always be able to let your significant other go out and spend time with friends without having to think twice about it.
 If you do this, no problem, your relationship is healthy.

 You just automatically take them at their word.
 That’s called trust.
-It is vital for a healthy relationship.
+It is vital for a happy relationship.
 If you don’t have this in your relationship, it’s nearly impossible for it to be healthy.
 [Read: 11 signs you just can’t trust the person you’re dating]

 Unless they’re not in contact with their family or their family is just very strict and seem to not like you, you should be able to feel at home and comfortable around their family.
 If you can do this, then you have a healthy relationship.